360aaron/feeds/3.publishing/README.md

 Our current pattern (publish, wait for ack, mark processed/retries) gives precise “producer got an ack” semantics.
 The tradeoff is that we own and mantain DB polling, retries, delivery callbacks, and Schema Registry integration.

-We can offloads publishing, retries, offsets, and Avro handling to the platform by implementing a connector pattern instead.
+We can offloads publishing, retries, offsets, and Avro handling by implementing a connector pattern instead.
 Where we set up a JDBC Connector via configuration and let Kafka do everything.

+In fact, we can reduce the scope of our dispatcher almost completely by validating schema during normalization and only outboxing fully compliant events.
+This significantly decreases effort on DQL implementation and coordination.

 ## How to run